MichaelTrestman/kubes4noobs/tut.md

 Now we will deploy a simple app with a load balancer in front of a microservice that responds to requests by saying "hello".

-We'll do this by running the `kubectl create deployment` command, pointing to a manifest that describes the a Kubernetes pod containing the app we want to deploy.
+We'll do this by running the `kubectl apply` command, pointing to a manifest that describes a deployment with the pod containing our app.
 The manifest will look like this:

 ```yaml
 apiVersion: apps/v1